ArturoComin/KlippaChallenge/README.md

 >docker run -v path\to\docs:/app/Docs -v path\to\outputs:/app/json-outputs klippa-app ./main -api-key="" -template= -monitoring=true -pdf-extraction=fast -output-json=true -dir-path="Docs"

 This command runs the `klippa-ocr-challenge` Docker image.
 The `-v` flag is used to mount your local directories or files into the Docker container.
-Replace `/path/to/pdf/files` with the path to the directory containing your PDF files, and replace `/path/to/config.json` with the path to your configuration file.
+Replace `/path/to/pdf/files` with the path to the directory containing your PDF files, and replace `path\to\outputs` with the desired outputs.

 Please note that paths must be absolute.
 Also, if you're using Docker for Windows, you need to share your local drives with Docker.